risk-first/website/docs/thinking/Development-Process.md

 So, what does this kind of Risk-First analysis tell us about _development processes in general_?
 Below are four conclusions you can take away from the chapter, but which are all major themes of Risk-First that we'll be developing later:

 **First**, the people who set up the development process _didn't know_ about these _exact_ risks, but they knew the _shape that the risks take_.
 The process builds "nets" for the different kinds of [Hidden Risks](../thinking/Glossary.md#hidden-risk) without knowing exactly what they are.
+In order to build these nets, we have to be able to categorise the types of risk we face.
+This is something we'll look at in the [Risks](../risks/Start.md) part of Risk-First.

 **Second**, are these really risks, or are they _problems we just didn't know about_?
 I am using the terms interchangeably, to a certain extent.
 Even when you know you have a problem, it's still a risk to your deadline until it's solved.
 So, when does a risk become a problem?
 Is a problem still just a schedule-risk, or cost-risk?
 We'll come back to this question soon.